Buyer’s Guide: Electric Blankets

 Electric blankets come in a host of different sizes, so think about how and where you’ll want to use yours.
 If you want to snuggle up on the couch while reading or streaming television, a throw-sized model might suit your needs.
 If you’ll be sleeping under it every night, you’ll likely want your blanket to be the same size as your bed.

-Fortunately, electric blankets are available in California King, King, Queen, Full, and Twin, as well as smaller sizes similar to a typical throw.
+Fortunately, electric blankets are available in California King, King, Queen, Full, and Twin sizes, as well as smaller sizes similar to that of a typical throw.
 There’s a wide assortment of solid colors and various patterns from which to choose.
 While some have a quilted texture and others do not, electric blankets are usually very soft to the touch, made of fleece or microfiber (i.e., polyester).

 Originally called “heated quilts” or “warming pads” and around since the early 1900s for use in hospitals, electric blankets first became popular for home use in the 1950s.
 They’ve haven’t changed all that much since then, but they do have features worth considering!